Rlk81/CS3398-cardassians-S2019/README.md

 * Isaac
   * With the basic menus operational, I intend to move on to finding a way to track game scores and statistics.
 With access to a game score, I will be able to implement a change in color and/or speed at score thresholds to indicate moving up to a new level.

+ ## Project Status & Added Features After Sprint 2 / Next Steps
+ Status of project: functional and looking better than ever!
+ Current additional features: Revamped UI, added difficulty settings, Lines to predict block placement, Hold Piece, revamped internal code.
+* Ralph
+  * I did follow through with my previous ambitions from the last sprint as i added lines to help predict where blocks would land inside of game.cpp and helped implenement a basic facade pattern.
+  * For the next sprint I would like the ability to change the color of blocks during the game.
+* Brian
+  * For this sprint I created the ability to reset the game both in game by pressing "r" (in main) and from the pause menu (in pause menu class) which I added a button for.
+  * I added a difficulty class `difficulty.h` and `difficulty.cpp` that currently changes the speed at which the blocks drop based on the difficulty selected from the options menu.
+It currently is only able to be set before the game starts.
+  * For the next sprint, I would like to make improvements to the difficulty settings like allowing the difficulty to be changed during a game and have the difficulty level effect the likelyhood of specific blocks being generated.
+* Fred
+  * I was not able to complete my tasks due to unforseen personal matters.
+  * For the next sprint, I would like to enhance some of the visual aspects of the game.
+* Isaac
+  * Created all new GUI elements in Photoshop (bitmap images in the root directory).
+  * Adjusted in-game colors to be more coherent (IO.h).
+  * For the next sprint, I will be adding the ability to keep score in a game,and have statistics tracking across games.
+With access to a game score, I will be able to implement a change in color and/or speed at score thresholds to indicate moving up to a new level.
+* John
+  * implemented the HoldPiece feature/ display of held piece.
+  * added return to start menu in the Pause Menu.